lironCode24/FinalProjSite/README.md

 ### `node index`
 Runs the backend - run this command with cmd inside the backend folder in project.

+## Dependencies
+Before running the project, ensure you have the following dependencies installed.
+You can install them by running:
+`npm install`

 ### Running the NLP Model API
 To run the NLP model API, navigate to the `backend/model` folder in our project directory and run the following command:
 `python main.py`